Shinagawa

 Shinagawa (品川区, Shinagawa-ku) is a special ward in the Tokyo Metropolis in Japan.
 The ward refers to itself as Shinagawa City in English.
-It is home to ten embassies.
+It is home to eleven embassies.

 As of 1 April 2016, Shinagawa had an estimated population of 380,293 and a population density of 16,510 persons per km^{2}.
 The total area is 22.84 km^{2}.

 Shinagawa is also commonly used to refer to the business district around Shinagawa Station, which is not in Shinagawa Ward.
 This Shinagawa is in the Takanawa and Konan neighborhoods of Minato Ward, directly north of Kita-Shinagawa.

 Geography

 Shinagawa Ward includes natural uplands and lowlands, as well as reclaimed land.
 The uplands are the eastern end of the Musashino Terrace.
 They include Shiba-Shirokanedai north of the Meguro River, Megurodai between the Meguro and Tachiai Rivers, and Ebaradai south of the Tachiai River.

 The Ward lies on Tokyo Bay.
 Its neighbors on land are all special wards of Tokyo: Kōtō to the east, Minato to the north, Meguro to the west, and Ōta to the south.